 The club are conscious that these fans, as well as some elderly people, may have difficulty climbing large numbers of steps and therefore are happy to offer alternative seating when required, on request at the ticket office prior to the game

-FACILITIES FOR SUPPORTERS WITH LEARNING DIFFICULTIES
+FACILITIES FOR SUPPORTERS WITH AN INTELLECTUAL OR LEARNING DISABILITY

 The club recognise that disabled people have families who may wish to attend matches as a family unit.
 The club will try and accommodate such requests although this may not always be possible.